microsoft/microsoft-ui-xaml-specs/active/ImageIcon/ImageIconSpec.md

 # Image Icon

 ## Background
 Today, WinUI has a way to add icons in different image formats from the controls that inherit from IconElement.
 This includes BitmapIcon, FontIcon, SymbolIcon, PathIcon, and IconSourceElement.
 If a developer wanted to add an icon that is of type PNG, JPEG, or SVG, WinUI does not have a straight forward way of adding it.
 The developer could use BitmapIcon but the issue is that BitmapIcon and BitmapIconSource only accept URIs and the regular BitmapImage you would use with an image control only accepts a stream.
-This will prevent apps from being able to use icons from streams in their menu flyous and other controls that only accept images of ype IconElement.
+This will prevent apps from being able to use icons from streams in their menu flyous and other controls that only accept images of type IconElement.

-To solve this issue, we will create a control that will be a superset of BitmapIcon and potentially PathIcon and will accept an ImageSource icon.
-The ShowAsMonochrome property in BitmapIcon will not be part of ImageIcon as it is not a requirement from design to have all icons be monochrome.
+To solve this issue, we will create a control that could replace BitmapIcon in the future and will accept an icon of type ImageSource.
 This will give the developer the flexibility to add an icon of any image type that ImageSource accepts.
 The image types are:
 - PNG
 - JPEG
 - BMP